morganlyle/Impulse/journals/Nellies_star_log.md

 * Poller works now.

+* Got first version of front end on sign-up page working.

 Most of us had Docker issues with compose up, spent morning debugging.
-Bug re: absolute file path means, check yaml file for volume path, may need '/' or './'
+If error message re: absolute file path, then check yaml file for volume path, may need '/' or './' in front of the path.
+And more CR/LF issues! for non-mac users.

+Evan and I worked on the sign-up page this afternoon.
+We'll change the styling, but it's a go for now.
+We had some trouble importing react-router-dom, so Adrian said to install npm on the docker command line.
+That worked!

 ## July 15, 2021